bhk/scam/reference.md

     word-encoded.

-### Algebraic Data Types (Records)
+### Records

-The `data` special form introduces a new "data type" (see the above discussion) that takes the form of a discriminated union of record types.
+The `data` special form introduces a new "data type" (see the [above discussion] (#data-types)) that takes the form of a union of record types.
+This is similar to the "algebraic data types" in some other languages.
 Each record can contain zero or more values.

     > (data Shape
     +    (Square a)